ymebrugts/lamden_asyncawait_transactions/README.md

 <!-- [![Library minified size](https://badgen.net/bundlephobia/min/lamden_asyncawait_transactions)](https://bundlephobia.com/result?p=lamden_asyncawait_transactions) -->
 <!-- [![Library minified + gzipped size](https://badgen.net/bundlephobia/minzip/lamden_asyncawait_transactions)](https://bundlephobia.com/result?p=lamden_asyncawait_transactions) -->

+# WARNING!
+This LIBRARY IS NOT READY FOR USE YET

 ## Installation

 This library is published in the NPM registry and can be installed using any compatible package manager.